duongnv129/ory-self-hosted/README.md

 ### Web Demo (Interactive Testing)

-The Web Demo provides an interactive UI to test all three RBAC models:
+The Web Demo provides an interactive UI to test all four authorization models:

 ```bash
 # Start all services